4 Quick ways to check CPU temp accurately on Windows 11

 1. Check temperature using HWiNFO

-The HWiNFO app is among the most popular apps to monitor the processor as well as other components, such as graphics cards, memory, network cards, fans, and power information, in real time.
-Although the application is straightforward, the details can be overwhelming for most users, but it’s an excellent app to check the processor’s temperature.
+The HWiNFO app is among the most popular apps for monitoring the processor and other components, such as graphics cards, memory, network cards, fans, and power information, in real-time.
+Although the application is straightforward, the details can be overwhelming for most users, but it’s an excellent app for checking the processor’s temperature.
 The app is free to use, but there’s also a paid version with additional perks.

 To install the HWiNFO app to check the CPU temperature on Windows 11, use these steps: